Suffolk Libraries Gender Pay Gap - 2024 report

 The full details of our Gender Pay Gap reporting are shown below, and the following factors should be considered:

-- Staff numbers have decreased from 336 last year to 313 this year
+- Staff numbers have increased from 313 last year to 326 this year

 - As per reporting rules, any staff with unpaid leave are not included

-- Most staff on the minimum rate of £10.42 per hour are female and this reduces the mean average amongst female staff as there are fewer male staff overall
+- Most staff on the minimum rate of £11.44 per hour are female and this reduces the mean average amongst female staff as there are fewer male staff overall.
+The male staff are also predominantly paid at a higher rate due to the nature of their position – largely central office or managerial roles

-- The median average shows the middle rate male and female staff is 13.59% which is an increase on last year.
+- The median average shows the middle rate male and female staff is 10.19% which is a decrease on last year.

-Our Executive Leadership Team is fully committed to focusing on development opportunities across the organisation and especially on enabling all colleagues to fulfil their potential.
-For example through internal apprenticeships, career pathways and secondment opportunities.
+Focusing on development opportunities across the organisation and especially on enabling all colleagues to fulfil their potential.
+For example through apprenticeships, secondments, coaching and mentoring.

-Note: Quartiles are calculated by dividing the workforce into four equal size groups and show the proportion of men (blue) and women (pink) in each quartile band, Quartile 1 being the lowest and 4 being the highest.
+Note: Quartiles are calculated by dividing the workforce into four equal size groups and show the proportion of men (blue) and women (red) in each quartile band, the Lower Pay Quartile being the lowest paid with employees paid at the National Living Wage and the Upper Pay Quartile being the highest paid employees.